• For Businesses

 Route:

-At the carpark go right to the start of the Greenock Cut, follow the signs going along the Greenock Cut.
-Go through the gate and downhill.
-Follow the trail downhill through the native trees along the Kip Water.
+At the carpark go right to the start of the Greenock Cut and follow the signs.
+Go through the gate and downhill following the trail through the native trees along the Kip Water.
 At the bottom of the glen go through the gate and onto the boardwalk.
-The trail takes you up lots of steps.
-At the top turn left, along the Kelly Cut to return to the start at the Greenock Cut Visitor Centre.
+The trail takes you up lots of steps, and once you reach the top, turn left along the Kelly Cut to return to the start at the Greenock Cut Visitor Centre.

 Terrain: Mixture of level gravel paths, steps and wooden board walk with steps over the moorland.